 Is there anything better than cozying up under a warm blanket on a cold winter's night?
 We don't think so.
-The only problem is, with so many different types of blankets to choose from, how do you know which one you'll like best?
+The only problem is, with so many different types of blankets to choose from, how do you know which is the best blanket for you?

 There are pros and cons to each type of blanket.
-Your choice will ultimately depend on factors like the climate you live in, any health issues, your personal preferences, and your lifestyle.
+The right blanket for you will ultimately depend on factors like the climate you live in, any health issues, your personal preferences, and your lifestyle.
 Read on to learn about the differences between various types of blankets and what you can expect from each one.

 Not all blankets are created equal, and some will suit you more than others.
 Comforters, duvets, quilts, and weighted blankets are among the most common choices you'll encounter.
 Each comes with its benefits and drawbacks.